 Without a doubt, natural gas is an energy-efficient and convenient way to power a home.

-In the long run, it can save homeowners money on household utility bills because it is more affordable than other sources of energy.
+In the long run, it can save homeowners money on household utility bills because it is more affordable than other energy sources.

-Information on how to set up an account in Las Vegas is available at the SW Gas website.
-They have a toll-free-number which customers can use to reach them: 877-860-6020.
+Information on how to set up an account in Las Vegas is available on the SW Gas website.
+They have a toll-free number which customers can use to reach them: 877-860-6020.